-Before starting a snow shoveling business, it is important that you enlist the help of a friend.
-This will make the process of shoveling easy for you.
+Before starting a snow shoveling business, it is important that you enlist the help of a friend, family member, or neighbor.

 With the help of a friend, you can complete more snow shoveling orders in no time.
 This will enable you to have time to build a large customer base.